Hochschule für Musik, Theater und Medien Hannover: Courses

 The emphasis at HMTMH is music education, artistic education, solo training, and theatre training.
 Also taught are jazz, rock, pop as part of a popular music program, with an emphasis on jazz.
 The study programs in the areas of piano, orchestra and chamber music are particularly pronounced, especially in artistic education and music education.

 The drama and opera departments are in close cooperation with Hanover State Opera, Hanover Drama and the radio orchestra of the northern German broadcaster NDR.
 The university stages about two annual opera productions, including premieres, and about three orchestral concerts.
 The university also maintains artistic and scientific relations with several national and international music colleges and universities, including in Switzerland, Eastern Europe and East Asia.

 Organ

 HMTMH owns an organ in the New Town Church, situated about 1.9 km west-southwest of the main building, that is used for teaching and concerts.
 Called the Spanish organ, it was installed on the north balcony in 1998–2001 and reflects principles of Spanish Baroque organ building without copying a specific instrument.

 Notable people

-The university has had the following presidents:
+The university has had the following recent presidents: